snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 ## **CCD Operation**

 ### 1) Charge Generation/Storage
 - The CCD consists of an array of pixels etched onto a silicon surface.
 When photons hit these pixels, they generate electron-hole pairs via the photoelectric effect.
-The number of electrons generated in each pixel is proportional to the intensity of the incoming light

 <img width="548" alt="Screenshot 2025-05-21 at 10 43 30 AM" src="https://github.com/user-attachments/assets/0ead6180-86b6-4e81-ab36-20416ed72a52" />